manolol1/RemoteControl-Client/README.md

 Next, you should install one or more of the user-facing modules on another computer.

 ## Configuration file (config.yaml)
+To create an initial configuration file, copy config.yaml.template into a new file with the name "config.yaml".
+The config values should be self-explanatory.

 Make sure that the configuration file is always valid.
 If the configuration file can't be parsed, the program will crash.
 After making changes, the program needs to be restarted.

 ## Scripts